Overview

 How to File a Complaint

-Here is how to file a complaint against a PA-licensed professional.
+Here is how to file a complaint against a Pennsylvania-licensed professional.

 For the Department of State to initiate an investigation of a possible violation, please complete a Statement of Complaint Form.
 Please ensure you follow the instructions provided on the form and fill out all mandatory fields to submit your complaint successfully.